AshuGITHUBtosh/LawnMower_URDF_Sim/README.md

  - ``` cd src/manual_ctrl/manual_ctrl ```
  - ``` python3 control_gui.py ```

-   the above commands should open a UI, click on start recording, it will open a gazebo simulation and a empty canvas.
+### The above commands should open a UI, click on start recording, it will open a gazebo simulation and a empty canvas.

 - open a new a terminal